SWI-Prolog/swipl-devel/CMAKE.md

 	  -DINSTALL_DOCUMENTATION=OFF \
 	  -G Ninja ..

+### Building a 32-bit version on 64-bit Debian based Linux

+Building the 32-bit version on  a  64   bit  platform  can be useful for testing and creating  32-bit  .qlf  files   or  saved  states.
+A fairly complete system is created using the configuration command below.

+    cmake -DSWIPL_M32=ON \
+	  -DSWIPL_PACKAGES_JAVA=OFF -DSWIPL_PACKAGES_QT=OFF \
+          -G Ninja ..

 ### Cross-building for targets without an emulator

 In the above scenarios we have an  emulator (Wine, Node.js) that can run